Our content is reader-supported. If you click a link and buy something, we may get a commission at no extra cost to you. Read full disclosure here.

 It’s hard to name a specific price for the Shopify enterprise plan.
 But it costs a minimum of $2000 monthly fee to use the platform.
 Also, additional fees are paid, like the website build cost, payment fees, etc.

 Using the rates in this guide, It should be easy to estimate the Shopify enterprise cost.
+Knowing how Shopify for enterprises works will help you understand why it’s a bit pricey.

 However, sometimes, the first month’s pricing is high, while the subsequent payment becomes normal.
 This happens when you choose to build a custom site; you need to pay the expert developer a one-time price for building the site.